tomasszyszkowicz/VovidoGames/README.md

 ./deploy.sh
 ```

-Remember, that you need to login via heroku CLI to make this work
+Remember, that you need to login via heroku CLI to make this work.

 ## Github Actions Deploy

 The app is automatically deployed to heroku on every push to 'prod' branch.
-Look inside the '.github/workflows' directory to see the 'deploy.yml' file
+Look inside the '.github/workflows' directory to see the 'deploy.yml' file.